Bucharest is the charming capital city of Romania.

 Look For Some Amazing Street Art

-Explore the Many Passages
+Explore the Passages in the Old Town

 If there’s anything that will remind you why Bucharest is known as “Little Paris” it’s these passages.

 Walking through them you’ll be reminded of the Latin Quarter in Paris.

 Feel free to grab a coffee and relax for an hour or so in one of the many covered passages.
 You’ll find the majority of them are connected to Calea Victorei which makes them easy to discover.

 Hop on the Metro and Explore a Beautiful Neighborhood

 One of the best things to do whenever you’re exploring somewhere new is to get on the Metro and get off at a random stop.
 This is a great way to explore a new neighborhood and discover some of the hidden gems in Bucharest.

 The public Metro is affordable with a set of 10 trips costing 20 Romanian Lei.
 The great thing about taking the metro is that if you end up somewhere that you don’t want to explore you can hop back on and go somewhere new.